About Us

 You will not hear us comment on how silly people are being about the weather forecast.
 (Although we will comment on how funny people are with the crazy milk and bread runs right before every storm – I mean, isn’t everyone always prepared???)

-We are amateur weather watchers, not meteorologists (although, like baseball fans everywhere, we are frequently compelled to second guess the professionals).
+We are amateur cloud spotters, not meteorologists (although, like baseball fans everywhere, we are frequently compelled to second guess the professionals).
 Ask us why we are so obsessed, and we will tell you that the world around us is unpredictable, fierce, awesome, grand, terrible and heart-achingly beautiful, occasionally all at the same time.
-Watching the weather, like star gazing, mountain climbing, or riding the waves on the ocean, connects us to something vast - the earth, the sky, the wind and the clouds.
+Watching the clouds, like star gazing, mountain climbing, or riding the waves on the ocean, connects us to something vast - the earth, the sky, the wind and the energy moving through everything.

 You may contact us directly by sending an email to: